joejknowles/Open-Up/README.md

 ###Automated tasks

+  `rake refresh`
+    deletes all bookings and creates new slots

   `rake test`
     builds the js then runs all tests - node and ruby

   `rake push`
-    runs `rake test` then pushes to default git remote if the tests pass
+    runs `rake test` then adds, commits and pushes to default git remote if the tests pass